 Scams are generally more common in larger cities that have a large expat or tourist population.

 If you're heading to China to teach, one way to protect yourself is by choosing a smaller, quieter city.

 Most Chinese people in the street tend to keep their distance from foreigners.
 So, if one comes on a little too strong, alarm bells should ring.

 Some other tips include:

-- avoid taking rickshaws and only use public buses and licenced taxis
+- Avoid taking rickshaws and only use public transport, licenced taxis and DiDi